 6. Self-Awareness Skills

 Many talented people fail at job interviews and even when hired, they remain unnoticed at work because they lack self-confidence.
 People usually have low self-esteem because they have a fear of being judged.
 This fear of being judged, and the lack of self-confidence can inhibit your growth.

-Shy managers can fall victims of Imposter Syndrome, self-doubt and the feeling they haven’t deserved all the praise.
+Shy managers can fall victims to Imposter Syndrome, self-doubt, and the feeling they haven’t deserved all the praise.